Sephirotic Empire dedicated to creating a range of perfect societies for modosphonts

 |Territory and Population||Current Territory: An approximately ovoid region of space around Beta Arae.
 There are also a large number of affiliated worlds in other regions of the Terragen Sphere.
 Tar Vara for example is in MPA space.
 Also there are a number of autonomous Utopias in the middle regions and outer volumes that may be strongly or simply nominally affiliated.|

-Capital: No capital, but the Beta Arae Volume is regarded as the Utopia Sphere core.
+Capital: The Beta Arae Bracelet is regarded as the Utopia Sphere core, and contains am major node of the archailect Chesed.

-Representative Systems: Bracelet of Beta Arae (partial dysons), Emrega, Fairylands, Ituanacorona, Jhairrn Oro Mistral, Osto, Owen, Plautus III, Schaiffer's World, Wallace (dyson), Wilson (dyson).
+Representative Systems: Baenf, The Beta Arae volume, Ceres Mater, Emrega, Eutopia, Fairylands, Ituanacorona, Jhairrn, Oro Mistral, Osto, Owen, Pacifica, Plautus III, Schaiffer's World, Topia, Wallace (dyson), Wilson (dyson).

-Current Core Population: Thought to be over 20 trillion trillion (some estimates say several billion trillion trillion); mostly in various dyson-based habitats.
+Current Core Population: Thought to be over 10 quadrillion; mostly in various dyson-based habitats.
 The population continues to slowly rise in these spacious worlds, but living space is abundant and will remain so for some time.

 Number of Core Star Systems: Over 5,000